Brian Boyett (co-founder)

-Two of my favorite projects in which I am involved these days are editing books about my parents – to honor their contributions to our water treatment industry, our business, our community, the field of education, the music industry, the agriculture industry, the economy, my life, mankind, civilization, society , and now the publishing industry (with these two projects).
-Please click on the hyper links to view these e books:
+Two of my favorite projects in which I am involved these days are editing books about my parents – to honor their contributions to our water treatment industry, our business, our community, the field of education, the music industry, the agriculture industry, the economy, and my life.
+Please click to view (simple stories about hardworking and common people):

 Book about William Brian Boyett: http://rent-a-watersoftener.com/pdf/Desire.pdf